 Imported cabbageworm larvae chew ragged holes in the foliage of cabbage-family plants and sometimes eat their way into the heads of plants.
 They also leave behind a soft green excrement.

 Adult moths emerge from overwintering pupae in early spring to lay eggs.
-The female butterfly flies abut from plant to plant depositing eggs at the base of leaves.
-The eggs are yellow, bullet-shaped cones laid singly on undersides of leaves.
+The female butterfly flies about from plant to plant depositing eggs at the base of leaves.
+The eggs are yellow, bullet-shaped cones laid singly on the undersides of the leaves.